jahto/HSLDataKafkaExample/README.md

 - Adds vehicles operating on a line as a list to line information and pushes the data downstream.
 - Collects rough history of a vehicles movement around keyed by vehicle id and date,  and pushes the data downstream.

+Note: This strategy might be impossible to make work correctly and reliably.
+A better approuch could be to separate this to HSLDataVehicleTransformer that does the first transform, and then feed the resulting data to HSLDataLineTransformer keyed now by line id.
+This way it should be possible to detect when a vehicle changes line, and send that data to a separate stream keyed (and partitioned) the same way as the previous, also subscribed by the second transformer.
+This way, no matter how many transformers there are processing the streams, all the data needed will reach the correct one.

 ### HSLDataWebServer

 Serves JSON-formatted data from the streams constructed in HSLDataStreamTransformer.